Fondly known as the Peanut Capital of the World, Dothan is slowly becoming one of Alabama's most visited cities.

-Adventureland Theme Park
+Take the Whole Family to Adventureland Theme Park

-Who doesn't like a theme park, right?
-Well, Adventureland is a fun spot that has been running for 20 years now.
+Located on West Main Street, Adventureland Theme Park is a fun spot that has been running for 20 years.

-It is one of the top spots to visit for families and groups of friends.
+It's one of the top spots to visit for families and groups of friends.

-You can go go-karting with your friends and family, or choose to Skee-ball.
+You can go go-karting with your friends and family, or choose to Skee-Ball.

 There is also a NASCAR game and a couple of batting cages.

-The main attraction, however, is the golf course.
+Adventureland Theme Park's main attraction, however, is the golf course.

-Dothan Area Botanical Gardens
+Admire the Flora and Fauna at Dothan Area Botanical Gardens

-The Landmark Park is a 135-acre park dedicated to preserving Alabama's Wiregrass Region's social and ecological history.
+Landmark Park is a 135-acre park dedicated to preserving Alabama's Wiregrass Region's social and ecological history.

 It houses a 19th-century historical society farm, a schoolhouse, a planetarium, and a pharmacy shop.